 Railyard Pool Table

 The Railyard Pool Table is a one of a kind piece of American History and an heirloom piece to be cherished for generations to come.
 The Railyard Pool Table features a trestle-style base with a section of decommissioned railroad rail combined with hardwood crosstie members.
-The materials are reclaimed from operating railroad maintenance business and crafted into a unique pool table with sustainability and historic preservation.
+The creosote-free materials are reclaimed from operating railroad maintenance business and crafted into a unique pool table with sustainability and historic preservation.

 Along the web of the rail there are markings still partially visible on many sections that identify the origins of the steel in the trestle of the table.
 An “OH” in the brand identifies the rail as being manufactured using the Open Hearth process, a relatively modern process at the time the rail was rolled; since replaced with more efficient manufacturing processes.